oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 Once terraform apply is done, you can view the resources under Identity & Security -> Network Sources in OCI console.

 On re-running the same option you will find the previously existing files being backed up under directory → \<outdir>/\<region>/backup_networksources/\<Date>-<Month>-<Time>.

+Note - Network Source creation/updation is supported only in the home region.

 ## Tags Tab